bskydive/kbo/public/kbo/kb/admin/docker.md

 	* https://stackoverflow.com/questions/70243938/use-shared-library-that-uses-glibc-on-alpinelinux
 	* MUSL is lighter and doesn't drag a legacy with it.
 This is a problem when applications depend on the legacy, like when they want to use pthread.
 	* [Comparison of C/POSIX standard library implementations for Linux](https://www.etalabs.net/compare_libcs.html)
+ * oracle linux
+	* Ksplice for zero-downtime kernel patching, DTrace for real-time diagnostics, Btrfs file system
+ * ubuntu
+	* This is the defacto image.
+If you are unsure about what your needs are, you probably want to use this one.
+It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.
+ *
+ *

 ## лучшие практики для dockerfile